What is Search Intent?

 Essentially, you need a frictionless experience that allows mobile searchers with location-based intent to easily find and engage with your business within just a few taps.

 Let's say you run a bakery in London.
 Someone searching for "best cupcakes near me" has a clear informational intent.
-Including relevant content about your bakery's delicious cupcakes and highlighting your location would be perfect for this search intent.
+Including relevant content about your bakery's delicious cupcakes and highlighting your UK location would be perfect for this search intent.
 Check our local seo UK guide to know more..

 Future of Search Intent & SEO